awslabs/aws-well-architected-labs/Security/Quest_Identity_Access_Management/README.md

 - Ben Potter, Security Lead, Well-Architected

 ## About this Guide
-This guide will help you improve your security in the AWS Well-Architetced area of [Identity & Access Management](https://wa.aws.amazon.com/wat.pillar.security.en.html#sec.iaam).
+This guide will help you improve your security in the AWS Well-Architected area of [Identity & Access Management](https://wa.aws.amazon.com/wat.pillar.security.en.html#sec.iaam).
 The skills you learn will help you secure your workloads in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/).

 ## Prerequisites:
 * An [AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for testing, that is not used for production or other purposes.